-Big storms like Hurricane Sandy can be alarming for children.
+Big storms like hurricanes can be alarming for children.
 Adult awareness and support can help children handle feeling nervous or worried, and get ready to cope with the storm.

 Best Ways For Adults To Help Children Cope With A Storm